Great Northern Route 5: Northern Idaho and Eastern Washington

 Distance Unit:

-While generally north of the route Lewis & Clark took, the Great Northern tracks were occasionally in proximity and served as a convenient means for early travelers to visit locations associated with the pioneering 1803-06 Expedition.
+While generally north of the route Lewis & Clark and the Corps of Discovery took, the Great Northern tracks were occasionally in proximity and served as a convenient means for early travelers to visit locations associated with the pioneering 1803-06 Expedition.
 In 1925 and 1926, the Great Northern Railway conducted tours that unveiled several monuments to commemorate important people, places and events along the route.
 We are in centennial era of these tours.

 This leg primarily covers the secondary, more southerly SP&S route in eastern Washington.
 See additional Great Northern Route itineraries to continue travel east and west of this area.